HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Authentication.md

 # 2FA (Two factor Authentication)
 - This method is a way to add an extra layer of security to your user's accounts by requiring them to enter a code from another device (usually their phone) in addition to their username and password.
 The device is the second "factor" (in addition to the password) that is used to verify the user's identity.
 - The main difference from [[Authentication#TOTP (time-based one-time password) |TOTP]] is:
-	- It won't have an expiration
+	- It won't have an expiration.
-	- The period will be much shorter (30 seconds)
+	- The period will be much shorter (30 seconds).
-	- The code will be generated by the user's 2FA app instead of being sent to them via email
+	- The code will be generated by the user's 2FA app instead of being sent to them via email.
 ## Enable 2FA
 - Here are the steps to enable 2FA:
 	1. The user enables 2FA in their account settings